mhdthanzeer07/AutoCaption-Ts_Bot-Clone/README.md

 ### Commands

 ```
- /start - A command to start the bot
+ start - A command to start the bot
- /help  - A command to help you how to use the bot
+ help  - A command to help you how to use the bot
- /about - A command to know about the bot
+ about - A command to know about the bot
- /set_caption - A command to set your caption text
+ set_caption - A command to set your caption text
 ```
 #### Buttons